Thursday, January 7, 2016

 “Circumcise therefore the foreskin of your heart, and be no longer stubborn.
 For the LORD your God is God of gods and Lord of lords, the great, the mighty, and the awesome God, who is not partial and takes no bribe” (Deuteronomy 10:16-17).

-This edict alone indicates that the Law given to Moses had to have been given by the Author of Life Himself.
+This edict alone indicates that the Law given to Moses must have been given by the Author of Life Himself.
 When you think about it: Who would come up with the idea for everyone to circumcise his or her heart?
 This may work for a person who is to become a sacrificial offering to appease Molech or some other bloodthirsty pagan god.
 But from a human point of view, this is a preposterous proposition.
 For each one of us to have our hearts circumcised would mean death for all.
-This is why the concept is not found in the other religious writings and sacred Scriptures of the manmade religions of the world.
-If circumcision of the heart is the requirement of God for us to be saved, then only He can do it.
+This is why the concept is not found in the other religious writings and sacred scriptures of the manmade religions of the world.
+If circumcision of the heart is the requirement of God for us to be saved, then only Almighty God can do it.
 This is why we need to give God a chance to move in our lives and perform the required circumcision (Colossians 2:11).

-Mitigation of Offences
+Mitigation Of Offences

 Punishment and Discipline

 When people talk of punishment today, they often use the word “discipline”.
-This is because the one who controls the hearts and minds of those who love the world hates discipline and causes those who are lost to regard this as punishment.
+This is because the one who controls the hearts and minds of those who love the world hates discipline, and causes those who are lost to regard this as punishment.
 Punishment may be a part of the discipline process, but discipline goes beyond punishment.
 Discipline also incorporates teaching, modeling and training.
 What is construed as punishment can be used as a negative motivator to point people to the advantages of being trained correctly, but it is only a part of the disciplinary process.
-For punishment is used only as a means to address a refusal to learn correct procedures or acceptable behavior.
+For punishment is used only as a means to address a refusal to learn correct procedures or comply with acceptable behavior.

 Negative Motivation